Pedro Pablo Kuczynski: Minister of Economy and Finance

-Prime Minister
+Prime minister

 After the increase in social protests in Arequipa due to the privatization of electric companies, he resigned on 11 July 2002.
 He returned to office on 16 February 2004, and was appointed as the Prime Minister of Peru on 16 August 2005, following the resignation of Carlos Ferrero Costa.

 In a cabinet reshuffle, Kuczynski appointed Óscar Maúrtua as the Minister of Foreign Relations in replacement of Fernando Olivera, and Fernando Zavala as the Minister of Economy and Finance, his previous post.
 His premiership lasted through the end of Toledo's presidency in July 2006.

 2011 presidential election

 On 1 December 2010, Kuczynski announced that he would stand as a candidate for President of Peru in the upcoming elections.

-Kuczynski ran for President of Peru in the general election, though he did not pass into the run-off as head of the Alianza por el Gran Cambio (Alliance for the Great Change), formed by the Christian People's Party, the Alliance for Progress, the Humanist Party and the National Restoration Party.
+Kuczynski ran for President of Peru in the general election, though he did not pass into the run-off as head of the Alliance for the Great Change (Alliance for the Great Change), formed by the Christian People's Party, the Alliance for Progress, the Peruvian Humanist Party and National Restoration.
 He took third place in the vote, his opponents Ollanta Humala and Keiko Fujimori went to the second round of elections on 5 June 2011, in which Humala was elected president of the country.